 The merchants in this case provided uncontroverted evidence that if forced to arbitrate individually, it would cost them hundreds of thousands of dollars each to prove Amex is violating the law, while the most any could hope to recover is approximately $5K each.

-Aggregating individual claims into a class action often offers the only effective way to remedy harmful practices that apply to large numbers of people.
-Even where the dollar value is small, the financial impact on individuals is important and can amount to huge ill-gotten gains for wrongdoers.
-Many important civil rights and consumer protection statutes are designed to be enforced by private litigation, rather than by overburdened taxpayer-funded enforcement agencies.
+Aggregating individual claims into a class action often offers the only effective way to remedy widespread harmful practices.
+Many important civil rights and consumer protection statutes are designed to be enforced by private litigation.
 When arbitration prevents private litigation, it also eliminates the primary enforcement of those important laws, essentially giving the wrongdoer a “get out of jail free” card.

-In the Supreme Court, AARP Foundation Litigation attorneys filed AARP’s friend-of-the-court brief jointly with Public Justice and the Center for Constitutional Litigation, explaining that the Supreme Court and arbitration’s ardent supporters have always justified arbitration as a forum for the effective vindication of rights.
-Because of the uncontroverted evidence about the cost of proving the claims in this case, it is clear that forcing these plaintiffs into individual arbitration will actually eliminate their rights, not simply provide an alternative forum.
-AARP’s brief challenges the Court to decide if it meant what it has always said about arbitration being a forum for the effective vindication of rights, or is merely a means for corporations to eliminate legal rights and remedies.
+AARP Foundation Litigation attorneys filed AARP’s friend-of-the-court brief with two other groups, explaining that the Supreme Court and arbitration’s ardent supporters have always justified arbitration as a forum for the effective vindication of rights.
+The uncontroverted evidence about the cost of proving the claims in this case makes it clear that forcing these plaintiffs into individual arbitration will actually eliminate their rights, not simply provide an alternative forum.

 What’s at Stake

-American Express v.
-Italian Colors Restaurant is before the U.S. Supreme Court.
+American Express Co. v.
+Italian Colors Restaurant was decided by the U.S. Supreme Court.